About: Background and purpose

-SCATI is a cooperative effort made possible through a grant funded by The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) and Bureau of Justice (BJA).
-The collaboration brings together a network of organizations, service providers, victim advocates, faith based groups, educators, and Federal, State and Local Government and Law Enforcement Agencies.
-All agencies involved share a commitment to a victim centered approach in providing comprehensive services, investigations and prosecutions.
+The SCATI is a cooperative effort made possible through a grant funded by the U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC), and Bureau of Justice Assistance (BJA).
+The collaboration brings together a network of organizations, service providers, victim advocates, faith-based groups, educators, and Federal, State and Local Government and Law Enforcement Agencies.
+All agencies involved share a commitment to a victim-centered, trauma-informed approach in providing comprehensive services, investigations, and prosecutions.

 The mission of the Suffolk County Anti-Trafficking Initiative Task Force is to coordinate efforts to identify and rescue victims, provide them with the services and treatment required for them to rebuild and reclaim their lives, while encouraging a cohesive law enforcement collaboration to effectively investigate and prosecute human trafficking crimes.